e-brent/academic_atlas/dev-3-turnin-notes.md

    **Status: Almost complete**
     * When a user selects a building from the locations list, they are brought to the location details page.
 From here, they are able to select a specific study space from the dropdown menu to view the crowd level, current amenities, and other information about the building and the space they are in.
-    * We have created the viewmodels required to retrieve the correct data about each study space, and are now just completing the styling to display the data in an aesthetically pleasing and easy to understand format.
+    * We have created the viewmodels required to retrieve the correct data about each study space, and are now just completing the styling to display the data in an aesthetically pleasing and easy-to-understand format.

 3. Update crowd level and available amenities